KQM-git/TCL/characters/hydro/mona.md

 | GU | 1A | ~ | ~ |

 * Frame counts are done using M1 Spams.
+* Mona's 3rd Normal Attack has 2 different animations.
+She will either jump backwards or forward depending on the position of her target.

 **Charged Attack**
 Consume 50 Stamina to deal AoE Hydro damage after a short casting time.